As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You’re Opening the Wine Fridge Too Often

-It’s okay to keep going back for seconds (and thirds or fourths) during your wine-sipping ventures, but keep in mind that opening the wine fridge too often can lead to a buildup of water inside of the wine fridge.
+It’s okay to keep going back for seconds (and thirds or fourths) during your wine-sipping ventures but keep in mind that opening the wine fridge too often can lead to a buildup of water inside the wine fridge.

 This is especially true if you live in a more humid climate where condensation forms quickly.
 So, what can you do to help with this issue?
 Well, there are a few ways to cut down on the amount of condensation building up from simply opening your wine fridge:

-- Try not to open the wine fridge as much.
-This might be challenging- especially during a dinner party- but do the best you can to cut down on the number of times you’re opening the fridge.
+• Try not to open the wine fridge as much.
+This might be challenging- especially during a dinner party- but do the best you can to cut down on the number of times you open the fridge.
 You should see instant results.

-- Add a silica packet.
-Did you know that sodium silica can absorb up to 40 times their
+• Add a silica packet.
+Did you know that sodium silica can absorb up to 40 times its

 Check the Seals